 Only have time for one day in Key West?
 Whether you’re on a Key West day trip from Miami, or travelling round the Keys, here’s what you just can’t miss!

-I didn’t really understand the whole layout of the ‘Florida Keys’ until I got actually there.
-It’s made up of 1700 little islands, known as keys from the Spanish ‘cayo’, which means small island.
+The Florida Keys are made up of 1700 little islands, known as keys from the Spanish ‘cayo’, which means small island.
 The most southwesterly one, that’s inhabited, is Key West.

 It’s here that a strange mix of party people and old folk live in harmony among the colourful houses, by the beautiful seas and in among the incredible ghostly and literary history.

-I was in Key West for two days, enjoying the sunshine in a fresh, but warm January.
+I was in Key West for two nights, enjoying the sunshine in a fresh, but warm January.
 Key West is more Caribbean-like than America, it’s only 90 miles from Cuba, although with the portion sizes, tip culture and US flags everywhere, there was no doubt I was still in the States.

 I had an amazing day in Key West, and here’s how you can do the same…